 Moving to Our Community

-Barrie’s natural setting on Kempenfelt Bay includes numerous parks and attractive waterfront amenities.
-An extensive trail overlooking the Bay is popular with bikers, rollerbladers, and walkers.
-The area surrounding the city offers a variety of tourism and recreational activities.
-Boating, golfing, mountain biking, skiing, and sports are all enjoyed on a year round basis.
+Barrie’s setting on Kempenfelt Bay provides space for numerous parks and attractive waterfront amenities.
+An extensive trail overlooking the Bay is popular with bikers, rollerbladers and walkers.
+The area surrounding the city also offers a variety of tourism and recreational activities such as: boating, golfing, mountain biking or skiing which are all enjoyed on a year-round basis.

 GO Train service to and from Barrie and Toronto commenced December 17, 2007.
 Regular scheduled departures and arrivals from the new Barrie South GO Station occur during peak commuter hours.

 Georgian College, a leading community college in Ontario, has an extensive campus located in Barrie.
 The college offers a wide variety of automotive, technical, engineering, business and arts programs.
 Their innovative university partnership program offers students the opportunity to obtain degrees in several fields of study.

 The Royal Victoria Hospital, constructed in 1997, is an impressive $120 million healthcare facility.
 The recent expansion of the hospital created the Simcoe Muskoka Regional Cancer Centre, this new centre offers regional residents comprehensive cancer care, closer to home.